ziutek/mymysql/README.md

 data to the server,  until all results and all rows  will be readed from the connection in first thread.

+Multithreading was tested on my production web application.
+It uses *http* package to serve dynamic web pages. *http* package creates one gorutine for any HTTP connection.
+Any GET request during connection causes 4-8 select queries to MySQL database (some of them are prepared statements).
+Database contains ca.
+30 tables (three largest have 82k, 73k and 3k rows).
+There is one persistant connection to MySQL server which is shared by all gorutines.
+Application is running on dual-core machine with GOMAXPROCS=2.
+It was tested using *siege*:

+    # siege my.http.server -c25 -d0 -t 30s
+    ** SIEGE 2.69
+    ** Preparing 25 concurrent users for battle.
+    The server is now under siege...
+    Lifting the server siege..      done.
+    Transactions:                   3212 hits
+    Availability:                 100.00 %
+    Elapsed time:                  29.83 secs
+    Data transferred:               3.88 MB
+    Response time:                  0.22 secs
+    Transaction rate:             107.68 trans/sec
+    Throughput:	                    0.13 MB/sec
+    Concurrency:                   23.43
+    Successful transactions:        3218
+    Failed transactions:               0
+    Longest transaction:            9.28
+    Shortest transaction:           0.01

+Thanks to *siege* stress tests I fixed some multi-threading bugs in v0.3.2.

 ## TODO

 1. Complete GODOC documentation